jackoverflow/ReactApp1/README.md

 ## Additional Information

 - Ensure that your connection string in `appsettings.json` is correctly configured to connect to the `studentsinfo` database.
-- The application uses Dapper for data access and ClosedXML for generating PDF files.
+- The application uses Dapper for data access and ClosedXML for generating Excel files.